 British Standard 8300:2018 Design of buildings and their approaches to meet the needs of disabled people – Code of practice

-Sport England have also produced a Design Guidance Note Accessible Sports Facilities in relation to team and public use facilities.
+Sport England have also produced a Design Guidance Note Accessible Sports Facilities in relation to team and public shared-use facilities.

 All of the above help meet obligations under The Disability & Equality Act 2010 and provide advice on the design and layout of facilities to cater for all, whether able-bodied or with any kind of physical impairment.

 In our experience, Doc M is the guidance most rigourously followed on construction and refurbishment projects.
-Doc M, however, does also refer to both the BS 8300 and Sport England documents for additional guidance in regard to appropriate sanitary fittings and changing/showering layouts.
+Doc M, however, does also refer to all these other documents for additional guidance in regard to appropriate sanitary fittings and changing/showering layouts.

-Pre-requisites of all three of the documents above is WRAS approval (see above) for terminal tap and shower fittings.
+Pre-requisites of the documents above is WRAS approval (see previous section) for terminal tap and shower fittings.
 BS 8300 refers specifically to the enclosure of hot water pipes and wastes in order to avoid the possibility of injuries caused by hot surfaces.

-BS 8300 calls for showers, bath and basin taps to be thermostatically controlled by a thermostatic mixing valve (TMV).
+BS 8300 and Changing Places guidance calls for showers, bath and basin taps to be thermostatically controlled by a thermostatic mixing valve (TMV).
 Considering the potential increased vulnerability of disabled users, it would seem logical that this TMV should be TMV3 Scheme Approved as those used for healthcare applications.

-For sanitary fittngs, visual contrast with the background surface is important, as agreed in all 3 documents.
+For sanitary fittings, visual contrast with the background surface is important, as agreed in all 4 documents.
 Sport England's Accessible Sports Facilities document also states, 'of people registered blind or partially sighted, 96% have some degree of vision that can be significantly enhanced by good use of colour, luminance and textured surfaces'.

 To further assist blind and partially sighted users, Doc M and BS 8300 suggest that tap and shower controls are marked in a clear and logical manner.

-All 3 documents require lever controls for taps and shower fittings to assist users with limited grip and hand mobility.
+All documents require easy to operate lever controls for taps and shower fittings to assist users with limited grip and hand mobility.
 Thus, easy to operate with a 'closed fist'.

-Where the documents deviate in their advice is in relation to the arrangement of the shower head and controls.
+Where the documents deviate in their advice is in relation to the arrangement of the shower head relative to the shower controls.
 The advice is, therefore, open to interpretation.
-Below is a summary of the requirements for each document (note, in particular, the inclusion/omission and mounting heights of the fixed shower head).
+Below is a summary of the requirements for each document (note, in particular, the inclusion/omission and mounting heights of the secondary fixed shower head).

 Pre-plumbed enclosure - no exposed hot water pipes (plus quick and easy installation)